"Amazingly good sound."

 - Wood that won't bow under string tension

 Over time, string tension can cause wood to bow or warp.
 This is particularly likely to occur when cheaper soft woods are used.
-We use Nicaraguan mahogany for our banjo necks and dulcimer fretboards, and ash for our harp frames.
+We use Nicaraguan mahogany for our banjo necks and dulcimer fretboards, and maple for our harp frames.
 Treat them right and our instruments will last you a lifetime.

 To keep costs low and the building process simple, we make a few material substitutions that don't affect playability.
 For example, our dulcimers and harps have hollow soundboxes made of corrugated cardboard.
 Why cardboard?